qsypoq/Ansible-VMware-Workstation-Fusion-Pro-Modules/README.md

 ### Check user input/rationnal behaviour
 - Example: Would be great if we could prevent a user to disconnect the network adapter of the VM ansible is run from.

-### Code refractor
+### Code refractoring
-- Many if statements can be replaced/optimised with switch when possible, or concatened togethers.
+- If statements can be replaced/optimised/concatenated.

 ### Porting to Linux / Mac (Fusion)
 - As the API is the same it should be trivial to port it (powershell <=> python conversion).